UNINETTSigma2/documentation/apps/matlab.md

 To run the job: sbatch job.sh

 ## MPI for Matlab
-MPI for Matlab is installed on Fram.
+MPI for Matlab is installed on Fra (for parallelizing over many compute nodes)

 User guide: